-Recognition and measurement of any reimbursement is subject to annual reconciliation between the Corporation and MRI, and approval of the extent and scope of MRI services to be provided.
-For the period ending March 31, 2016, the Corporation will seek certification from MRI that any further potential financial liability with respect to eligible expenses incurred on behalf of the Corporation is fully satisfied without further recourse.
+Recognition and measurement of any reimbursement is subject to annual reconciliation between the Corporation and the Ministry, and approval of the extent and scope of the Ministry services to be provided.
+For the year ended March 31, 2017, the Corporation will seek certification from the Ministry that any further potential financial liability with respect to eligible expenses incurred on behalf of the Corporation is fully satisfied without further recourse.

-The Corporation accrues eligible expenses reimbursable to MRI under accounts payable based on estimates provided by MRI that can be independently verified by the Corporation.
-Reimbursement payable in arrears as at March 31, 2016 amounted to \$93,125 (2015 - \$136,196).
+The Corporation accrues eligible expenses reimbursable to the Ministry under accounts payable based on estimates provided by the Ministry that can be independently verified by the Corporation.
+Reimbursement payable in arrears as at March 31, 2017 amounted to \$90,628 (2016 - \$93,125).

-The remaining balance as at March 31, 2016 in the amount of \$128,052 (2015 - \$145,131) represents payables in arrears to miscellaneous service providers.
+The remaining balance as at March 31, 2017 for \$187,815 (2016 - \$128,052) represents payables in arrears to miscellaneous service providers.

-14 LIFE SCIENCES SEED VENTURE CAPITAL FUND (LSSVCF)
+15 LIFE SCIENCES SEED VENTURE CAPITAL FUND (LSSVCF)

-On March 27, 2015, MRI entered into the LSSVCF transfer payment agreement with OCGC to establish and invest in a new Ontario life sciences seed venture capital fund.
+On March 27, 2015, the Ministry entered into the LSSVCF transfer payment agreement with OCGC to establish and invest in a new Ontario life sciences seed venture capital fund.
 The size of the proposed fund is up to \$30 million with capital commitments from the Government of Ontario, hospital foundations and the private sector.

-As at March 31, 2015, the Corporation met the terms and conditions of the LSSVCF transfer payment agreement for MRI to disburse the entire \$10 million funding obligation which was subsequently received.
+As at June 30, 2015, the Corporation met the terms and conditions of the LSSVCF transfer payment agreement for the Ministry to disburse the entire \$10 million funding obligation which was subsequently received.

-As at March 31, 2016, the LSSVCF initiative remains in development.
+As at March 31, 2017, the LSSVCF initiative remains in development.

-15 NON-FINANCIAL ASSETS
+16 NON-FINANCIAL ASSETS

 The Corporation does not have any tangible capital assets or prepaid expenses.
-An inventory of office supplies is held for use and expensed in the period in which they are purchased.
+An inventory of office supplies is held for use and expensed in the year in which they are purchased.
 The total cost of these supplies is not material to the financial statements and they are expected to be used up in a period of less than one year from their purchase date.